berehovskyi/apex-stream/docs/Functional-Built-In-Classes/DoubleToLongFunctions.md

 ### Built-Ins
 ##### `static longValue()`

-Returns a `IDoubleToLongFunction` that returns the Long value of the Double input argument by casting it to an Long.
+Returns a `IDoubleToLongFunction` that returns the Long value of the Double input argument by casting it to a Long.

 ###### Return